 For the past two summers, I have rented a car in Italy.
 Not only do I feel a little more local when I do this, but it also allows me to see the smaller towns that I wouldn’t have seen otherwise.
-Don’t worry driving in Italy isn’t as scary as people make it sound and Italian road trip is one of the best road trips!
+Don’t worry about driving in Italy isn’t as scary as people make it sound and Italian road trip is one of the best road trips!

 Renting a Car

 Renting a car in Italy is easy.
 I would recommend using Auto Europe, click here to check rates.
 I used them the last time I rented a car in Italy for the month, and they offered the best rates.

 Rome is my starting point for renting a car because I cannot drive a manual transmission and there are more automatic cars available in Rome.
 Also, the rental desks are open until midnight.
 If you want to spend time in Rome, then I recommend renting the car after your time in Rome as parking in Rome is difficult and expensive.

 Once you arrive at the Rome Fiumicino Airport and rent your car, get on the road to your first stop or stay the night to rest up.
 If you come late in the day or are jet-lagged, I recommend spending the night at the Hilton Rome Airport.
 It is a short walk to the terminal and will allow you not to have to rent the car right after getting off the plane.

 The first stop is the Parco di Monstri in Bomarzo, about one hour and a half from the Rome airport.
 This historic park is full of scary and wacky sculptures.
 Built by Pier Francesco Orsini in memory of his wife, Giulia Farnese in the 16th century.
 Both from well-known Italian families.
 The park is only accessible by car, so it is a must do while on a road trip in Italy.
 Allow 1-2 hours to explore the whole park.